 After a three-year hiatus, Carpenter Brut has returned to the darksynth genre he helped pioneer with an offering guaranteed to entice fans of past releases.
 However, the excitement is cut short by Leather Teeth’s repetitive songwriting, campy guest vocals, and mutilated attempts at integrating metal music.
 On the heels of a wave of immensely talented new darksynth creators, Carpenter Brut’s latest offering feels subpar instead of superlative, and there is little worthwhile content to glean from its patchwork of disconnected musical ideas.
 As with several other recent releases from synthwave‘s and darksynth’s early innovators, Leather Teeth would barely be a blip on the release radar if it didn’t have a celebrated name on the cover.

 The recording kicks off in classic darksynth style, and many fans will be surprised to hear the artist hasn’t followed the fork in the road toward experimental rhythmic songwriting alongside Lazerpunk, Perturbator, and Dan Terminus.
 Instead, the album maintains a logical stylistic evolution of the three EPs on which Carpenter Brut made his name, but with a conspicuous incorporation of pseudo-metal.
-The production grit on Leather Teeth has been stepped up a notch from Trilogy with moderately satisfying results, though there are now bumbling live instruments in the mix, including a chunky and poorly executed electric guitar that crashes its way through much of the recording.
-Worse, it quickly becomes clear that Carpenter Brut’s songwriting hasn’t progressed in any significant amount in the years he’s been away, leaving the new album feeling a touch outdated.
+The production grit — though not necessarily the quality — on Leather Teeth has been stepped up a notch from Trilogy with moderately satisfying results, though there are now bumbling live instruments in the mix, including a chunky and poorly executed electric guitar that crashes its way through much of the recording.
+Worse, it quickly becomes clear that Carpenter Brut’s songwriting hasn’t progressed in any significant amount in the years he’s been away, leaving the new album feeling outdated.

-As part of the Synthwave 1.0 generation, Carpenter Brut’s past releases feel bland by modern standards, and “Leather Teeth” shows only baby steps toward a more rewarding listening experience.
-The title track presents a single musical idea with minimal deviation for its running length, and although the composition builds nicely for the first minute and enters a short break near the midpoint, it proceeds to beat its head against the wall in a repetitious grind for most of its back half.
+As part of the generation of Synthwave 1.0 producers, Carpenter Brut’s past releases feel bland by modern standards, and “Leather Teeth” shows only baby steps toward a more rewarding listening experience.
+This becomes apparent on the title track, which presents a single musical idea with minimal deviation for its running length.
+Although the composition builds nicely for the first minute and enters a short break near the midpoint, it proceeds to beat its head against the wall in a repetitious grind for most of its back half.
 The genuinely exciting sounds of the opening moments consequently lose their flavor like cheap bubblegum, and the song arrives at its finish with an exhausted and awkwardly abrupt conclusion.

 “Cheerleader Effect” arrives next with a surprising vocal performance from Kristoffer Rygg.
 Although technically safe and sound, the vocal delivery has a campiness to it that will turn heads on its first playthrough, for better and worse.
 The song is like a seedy, cigarette-stained grindhouse theater showing a triple matinee for a dollar.
 It’s enjoyable in spite of its goofy, low-rent personality, and the genre-defying vocals are at least notable for their uniqueness.
 A late break creates some welcome variety, and Carpenter Brut appropriately cuts the song length short before the music can wear out its welcome.
 The end result is better than listenable, but it couldn’t be described as particularly exciting.

-Despite the increasingly prominent and well-executed inclusion of metal elements into synthwave and darksynth from artists like Neon Droid and Gloom Influx, few artists to date have attempted a full and equal fusion of the genres.
+Despite the increasingly prominent and well-executed inclusion of metal elements into synthwave and darksynth from artists like Neon Droid, Shredder 1984, and Gloom Influx, few creators aside from Dance with the Dead have attempted a full fusion of the genres.
 Carpenter Brut admirably tackles the challenge headfirst with “Monday Hunt,” though the amateurish execution causes the experiment to backfire.
 Inept magma (aka nu metal) riffs pollute the song while sloppy drum fills bounce around in a cacophonous disregard for the long and cherished musical tradition of rhythm.
 The song’s technical delivery is glaringly low by the standards of almost any metal subgenre, and the ugly contrast of the band’s guitar and synthesizer tones causes them to swirl together into a muddy consistency that is the exact musical equivalent of mixing complementary colors.
-In comparison with the successful and peripheral incorporation of metal from many of his contemporaries, Carpenter Brut’s clumsy attempt at a complete hybrid yields an illegitimate child that darksynth and metal would both be better off disowning.
+In comparison with the many successful incorporations of metal from Carpenter Brut’s contemporaries, “Monday Hunt” is an illegitimate child that darksynth and metal would both be better off disowning.

 Mercifully, “Inferno Galore” steps in as a reprieve from the shame of “Monday Hunt” with perhaps the most likable rhythm and melody of anything on the album.
 Regrettably, the track also features the simplest song structure on Leather Teeth.
 The repetition soon wears out whatever redeeming qualities the music held at its outset, and it’s difficult to survive the monotony for the less-than-four-minute running time.